eea/rn3-deploy-scripts/docs/README.md

 ## Source repository

-The sources for these pages are located at the [Github project](https://github.com/eea/rn3-deploy-scripts/tree/main/helm)
+The sources for these pages are located at the [Github project](https://github.com/eea/rn3-deploy-scripts/)

+The sources for these pages are located at the [GitHub project](https://github.com/eea/rn3-deploy-scripts).